 The company runs several different industries.
 However, it still has a relationship that refers to the synergy relationship of operations across businesses.
 Therefore, in this classification, if the company achieves the target in a short period of time, the company can take over other companies.

 Previously we have explained what are the functions of using this strategy.
-However, we will provide a complete explanation of the diversification function.
+However, we will provide a complete explanation of the diversify function.
 The functions of diversification are as follows:

 1. Increase profits